 - A. Each employee will be placed on the proper step of the salary schedule according to his or her assignment, applicable professional experience and education, with the provision that no employee's salary will be reduced during the first two years because of involuntary reassignment out of his or her own area of certification. - B. When it is evident that a certificated member has an error in their salary or additional stipends that should be received, and it can be documented that this error was the fault of Charles County Public Schools and not the employee: - 1.
 The error will be remedied so that the employee is placed on the correct salary scale, and - 2.
 The employee's salary will be adjusted as necessary and retroactive payments will be made for the current fiscal year, and - 3.
-If necessary, salary payments will be made to the employee retroactively for up to two (2) additional fiscal years from the date the error is identified. - C. Progression on the salary scale is determined by the employee's anniversary date or the date of advancement to a higher training or certification level.
-Certificated employees employed by November 30 shall have the following September 1 as their anniversary date.
-Certificated employees employed between December 1 and March 31 will be placed on the appropriate "X" scale beginning with the second year of employment. - D. Previously accumulated leave will be restored to a returning employee who has been called to military service. - E. Upon his or her initial employment, an employee will be given credit through salary scale placement for previous applicable professional experience and education.
-On initial placement, Retired Rehired Unit I and Unit II employees will be given credit for applicable professional experience and education. - F. The contract year will normally include twenty-six (26) pay dates, with no fewer than two pay dates per month. - G. Deductions for retirement will be subtracted throughout the contract year based on the annual salary. - H. Except as indicated in paragraph D above, employee service credit will begin with the date of employment of the employee.
+If necessary, salary payments will be made to the employee retroactively for up to two (2) additional fiscal years from the date the error is identified. - C. Progression on the salary scale is determined by the employee's anniversary date or the date of advancement to a higher training or certification/licensure level.
+Certificated/licensed employees employed by February 1 shall have the following September 1 as their anniversary date.
+Certificated employees employed between December 1 and March 31 will be placed on the appropriate "X" scale beginning with the second year of employment.
+Employees hired after March 1 Feb 1 of any fiscal year will have the following Feb.
+1 as their anniversary date. - D. Previously accumulated leave will be restored to a returning employee who has been called to military service. - E. Upon his or her initial employment, an employee will be given credit through salary scale placement for previous applicable professional experience and education.
+On initial placement, Retired Rehired Unit I and Unit II employees will be given credit for applicable professional experience and education. - F. The contract year will normally include a regular schedule of pay periods occurring no fewer than twice per month.
+The number of pay dates will range between 20-27 pays. twenty-six (26) pay dates, with no fewer than two pay dates per month. - G. Deductions for retirement will be subtracted throughout the contract year based on the annual salary.

+- H. Except as indicated in paragraph D above, employee service credit will begin with the date of employment of the employee.
 Credited service for purposes of longevity will be the total uninterrupted service (excluding approved leaves of absence) from that date in Charles County Public Schools. - I. Upon request to the Office of Fiscal Services, employees shall be provided with literature explaining the various options available to them upon retirement.
-A conference will be held for the employee who wishes it.

-J. When an employee is on leave without pay (LWOP), the missed benefit deductions from his or her paycheck for that LWOP period will be taken from subsequent paychecks one missed deduction and one current deduction per paycheck until the missed deductions are satisfied.
+A conference will be held for the employee who wishes it. - J. When an employee is on leave without pay (LWOP), the missed benefit deductions from his or her paycheck for that LWOP period will be taken from subsequent paychecks one missed deduction and one current deduction per paycheck until the missed deductions are satisfied.